dozjs/doz/documentation/index.md

 ---

-### DozWebComponent: doz component as web component
+### Web Component: Doz Component as Web Component

 **Since 2.5.0**

 If you need to use a doz component outside your JavaScript app then this is for you.
-Calling the `Doz.createDozWebComponent` method will create a web component that will incorporate your doz component.
+Calling the `Doz.defineWebComponent` method will create a web component that will incorporate your doz component.
-Keep in mind that the prefix "dwc-" will be added to the tag, this to prevent Doz from processing possible web components that have the same name as the doz components.

 ```javascript
 const myCmp1 = {